bespot/Antifraud-SDK-Android-Release/README.md

 _Because the Callbacks used in `check` and `subscribe` methods are similar we will merge them at a later date_

 ## Failures
-In the `check` and `subscribe` methods we mentioned some Failures.
-At this time these are the available Failures which we recommend you handle them.
+When an error occurs, the `check` and `subscribe` methods we return the following objects (which you should handle):
 ```kotlin
 when (error) {
     is Failure.NetworkConnection -> // Connection Error